 Bilge Pumps

-Your yacht is equipped with four impeller-type bilge pumps, which are used to pump out water in the bilge.
+Your yacht is equipped with four impeller-type bilge pumps, which are used to pump water out of the bilge.
 Bilge pumps are controlled by automatic bilge pump float switches (autofloat switches) and/or switches on the dash panel.